 What Is MariaDB?

 MariaDB is one of the forks of the MySQL management system.
 It has the capabilities to process data for both enterprise and small tasks.
 This DBMS supports PHP, one of the most popular languages for web development.
 MariaDB is an attempt to improve over MySQL, as it has features that focus on performance, security, and usability.
+To make the most of it you will still need to get to grips with tuning MariaDB Database features and unlocking its true potential.

 Differences Between MariaDB & MySQL